The St David Awards are the national awards of Wales and are nominated for by the public.

 Citizenship: Intended for people in Wales who have worked to improve their local community or communities across Wales on an ongoing basis.
 Those whose unselfish actions have served the public or improved the lives of others.

-Culture: For those in, or from Wales who have excelled in the arts and other forms of cultural achievement, expressed in any art form, language or medium.
+Culture: For people who have excelled in the arts or have made a strong contribution to culture in Wales, expressed in any art form, language or medium.
 This can include, but is not limited to, those who may have succeeded in putting Wales on the world stage.

 Enterprise: Awarded to those who have achieved remarkable success in business.
 This may include the creation of meaningful employment for oneself and others.